Everything you need to know about the TMS!

 After the exertions of the "morning part", the well-deserved one-hour lunch break takes place after the fourth test.

-In the hour between the imprinting and reproduction phases, basic medical and reading comprehension is tested one more time.
-In the sixth subtest "Text comprehension"You have to prove that you can quickly comprehend even longer texts (approx. one A4 page) and correctly answer the subsequent questions about the text.
-As with the second subtest, "Basic understanding of medicine and the natural sciences", all the necessary information for answering the questions is given in the text and extensive factual knowledge is not required.
+In the hour between the imprinting and reproduction phases, basic medical and reading comprehension is tested once again.
+In the sixth subtest "Text comprehension" you have to prove that you can quickly grasp longer texts (approx. one A4 page) and answer the subsequent questions about the text correctly.
+As with the second subtest "Basic medical and scientific understanding", all the necessary information for answering the questions is provided in the text and extensive factual knowledge is not required.

 How do I prepare for the TMS?

-The three original versions of the test by ITB Consulting (hogrefe Verlag) are also recommended, although their level of difficulty is significantly lower than the test level, as they are the only material published by the test manufacturer.
+The three original versions of the test from ITB Consulting (hogrefe Verlag) are also recommended, although their level of difficulty is significantly lower than the test level, as they are the only material published by the test manufacturer.
 They are particularly suitable for simulating a complete test under real-time conditions.

 TMS - Test for medical degree programmes

-Who should write the TMS?
+Who should take the TMS?

 How does the test day work?